imangalanka/motor-insurance-glm-pricing/README.md

 ## Usage

-1. Clone the repository and place `freMTPL2freq.csv` and `freMTPL2sev.csv` in the working directory.
+1. Clone the repository, unzip the Dataset folder and place `freMTPL2freq.csv` and `freMTPL2sev.csv` in the working directory.
 2. Update the `setwd()` path in section 0.5 to match your local directory.
 3. Run `glm_mtpl.R` in full.
 The script is self-contained and will install any missing packages automatically.
 4. All outputs are written to the `outputs/` folder, which is created automatically if it does not exist.